Skip to Content

 INSTRUCTIONS

-Remove the membrane on the back of the ribs and then liberally season both sides of the ribs using the dry rub.
-Prepare your smoker for indirect smoking at 190-200° F.
+Remove the membrane on the back of the ribs and then liberally spread the mustard over both sides.
+Then season each side of the ribs using the dry rub.
+Prepare your smoker for indirect smoking at 190-200°F.

 Tightly crimp the foil together to create an airtight seal.
-Carefully return the foil wrapped ribs to the smoker and increase the cooking temperature to 225 degrees.
+Carefully return the foil wrapped ribs to the smoker and increase the cooking temperature to 225°F.

 Let the ribs continue to cook for 2 hours in the foil.
 Carefully remove the ribs from the smoker and place on a large baking sheet.

 Open the foil package and use tongs to remove the ribs and place them back on the smoker, bone side down.
-Brush the ribs with your favorite BBQ sauce, and continue to cook at 225°F for an additional hour.
+Brush the ribs with your favorite BBQ sauce (optional), and continue to cook at 225°F for an additional hour.

 Serve immediately with additional barbecue sauce as desired.